HansRen1024/Face-Tracking-Using-CNN-and-Optical-Flow/README.md

 ### 2018.12.20 IMPORTANT UPDATE

-I did extremely optimized for OpenTLD, all useless contents are removed.
+I did extremely optimization that I can for OpenTLD, all useless contents were removed.
 This time, tracking speed is about **3ms**.
-Besides, I deleted initial funtion and OpenCV 3.x is supported as well.
+Besides, I deleted initial funtion and OpenCV 3.x is supported now.

 ### Face-Tracking-Based-on-OpenTLD-and-RNet